Lavish Praise!

 Now “lavishing praise” doesn’t mean that I don’t correct my kids or learners in my workshops.
 It is still important to correct vital misinformation—“Those scissors will hurt you, Isaac!
 Stop running!”—but on less critical issues I try ask them to step back for a second, inquire why, and work with them to critically analyze their perspective.
 And then I make sure to affirm the effort that it takes to do this!

 Yesterday we held a small tree-planting ceremony to thank Isaac’s grade two teacher who is moving to a new school.
 One of the parents spoke about how the teacher had a reputation for being tough on the kids.
 But, the parent said, the kids observed that the next time they did it correctly, the teacher would always complement them.
-Lavishing praise, reinforcing the positive behaviour.
+Lavishing praise, reinforcing the positive behavior.

 I’m beginning to see that parenting and teaching are like caring for a tree: work with the good soil that you have, plant new ideas, add compost, mulch and water to help them grow, gradually expose them to the wind, cold and sunlight to strengthen them, prune them a bit so they can bloom more, rejoice in the sheer beauty that bursts forth….and very importantly, lavish praise!